 Media Editors To manage the outreach of AI Policy Exchange and work closely with authors who are commissioned by AI Policy Exchange to blog on topical issues concerning AI policy and governance.

 Antara received her multidisciplinary education from Ambedkar University (Delhi) in Political Science, Sociology and Psychology.
 Her multidisciplinary lens has enabled her to explore the inter-relationships between machine learning and social learning.
-At IPP, Antara is working on the utilization of digitalized land records for planning smart cities in India.
+Through her stints at Chase India and The Dialogue, Antara has explored issues like regulation of non-personal data and gender-based violence in online spaces.
+Antara’s dissertation work at IPP involves studying the utilization of digitalized land records for planning smart cities in India.
 Professionally trained in theatre and painting, Antara hopes to bust the notion of gender binaries completely one day.

 firstname.lastname@example.org | +919650935671 | Facebook | Twitter | LinkedIn